Tennis Elbow Treatment

 Most patients successfully relieve their symptoms using these non-surgical, conservative treatments.
 If your symptoms haven’t abated after six months or so, see your GP for a referral to Dr James McLean.

-Depending on the circumstances of your injury, Dr McLean may recommend a steroid or platelet-rich protein (PRP) injection to assist healing.
+Depending on the circumstances of your injury, Dr McLean may recommend a steroid or other therapeutic injection to assist healing.
 Steroids such as cortisone are very effective anti-inflammatory medicines, and when applied directly into the area, can help with symptoms.

 The injection is done using image guidance (such as ultrasound) so the medicine can be delivered precisely in the right spot.
 It contains an anaesthetic, so it’s less painful.
 However, you may feel some mild discomfort during the injection, and experience some redness and swelling afterward.